-Similarly, if we were to turn on the switch S2 and S3 we will observe that the current flows from Battery positive to S2 and then to the motor and reached the negative terminal of the battery through S3.
+Similarly, if we were to turn on the switch S2 and S3 we will observe that the current flows from Battery positive to S2 and then to the motor and reach the negative terminal of the battery through S3.

 From the above cases you can see that the direction of current flow is reversed.
 Hence the direction of rotation of the motor is also reversed.
-This way we are able to drive the motor in both the directions without having to manually flipping the wires.
+This way we are able to drive the motor in both the directions without having to manually flip the wires.